The Complete Setup Guide for the Sony a1

 Bracket Settings

 If you are a landscape photographer, you might find yourself wanting to bracket some of the images you while out in the field.
-The “Bracket Settings” menu will allow you to control the kind of bracket and most importantly, allow you to turn on the “Selftimer during Bracket” setting.
+The “Bracket Settings” menu will allow you to control the kind of bracket and, most importantly, allow you to turn on the “Self-timer during Bracket” setting.
 With this on, your bracket will automatically take the entire set of bracketed images for you once the initial timer delay has counted down.
-This will minimize any camera shake that might happen if you had to take each of those bracketed images by pressing the shutter button down on your own.
+This will minimize any camera shake that might have occurred if you had to take each bracketed image by pressing the shutter button down on your own.

-Found in the “Shooting” menu under the “3: Drive Mode” section you will find the “Bracket Settings” option.
+In the “Shooting” menu under the “5: Drive Mode” section, you will find the “Bracket Settings” option.

 Interval Shoot Func.

-If you want to dabble in shooting time-lapses with the Sony a1, you will spend a lot of time in the “Interval Shoot Func.” menu getting all of your settings set correctly.
-While I could write an entire blog post on how to correctly shoot time-lapses, I simply don’t have space here.
+If you want to dabble in shooting time-lapses with the Sony a1, you will spend a lot of time in the “Interval Shoot Func.” menu getting all your settings set correctly.
+While I could write an entire blog post on correctly shooting time-lapses, I don’t have space here.
 Just know that all of the settings for your time-lapses can be found here.

-Found in the “Shooting” menu under the “3: Drive Mode” section you will find the “Interval Shoot Func.” option.
+In the “Shooting” menu under the “3: Drive Mode” section, you will find the “Interval Shoot Func.” option.

 Pixel Shift Multi Shoot.

-If you find yourself shooting static (non-moving) subjects such as architecture, you might want to experiment with Sony’s Pixel Shift technology.
+If you shoot static (non-moving) subjects like architecture, you might want to experiment with Sony’s Pixel Shift technology.
 With this feature, the camera will take a series of images (4 or 16), slightly shifting the sensor for each image.
-In doing so, it is filling in the tiny pixel-level spaces with real-time image data rather than relying on the sensor to use its processor to fill in the gaps itself.
-The end result is a larger image with more refined detail found throughout the image.
-This mode can also eliminate any moire that might appear in your images from contrasting elements being incredibly close to each other, creating that repeating pattern that most of us try to avoid with our images.
+In doing so, it fills in the tiny pixel-level spaces with real-time image data rather than relying on the sensor to use its processor to fill in the gaps.
+The result is a larger image with more refined detail found throughout the image.
+This mode can also eliminate any moire that might appear in your images from contrasting elements being incredibly close to each other, creating that repeating pattern that most of us try to avoid with our photos.

-Found in the “Shooting” menu under the “3: Drive Mode” section you will find the “Pixel Shift Multi Shoot.” option.
+In the “Shooting” menu under the “3: Drive Mode” section, you will find the “Pixel Shift Multi Shoot.” option.

 Grid Lines

-A helpful tool found on the Sony a1 is the ability to apply a digital overlay to your rear LCD as well as the viewfinder to help you create more compelling compositions.
-I often opt for the “Rule of 3rds Grid” as it can help me quickly level the horizon in an image while also giving me some insight on subject placement throughout my scene.
+A helpful tool on the Sony a1 is the ability to apply a digital overlay to your rear LCD and the viewfinder to help you create more compelling compositions.
+I often opt for the “Rule of 3rds Grid” as it can help me quickly level the horizon in an image while giving me some insight on subject placement throughout my scene.

-Found in the “Shooting” menu under the “9: Shooting Display” section you will find both the “Grid Line Display” setting as well as the “Grid Line Type” options.
+In the “Shooting” menu under the “9: Shooting Display” section, you will find both the “Grid Line Display” setting and the “Grid Line Type” options.

 D-Range Optimizer

-On by default, the “D-Range Optimizer” or DRO, will artificially increase the dynamic range found in any JPEG or HEIF images you capture (but it won’t affect RAW images).
-Because this is an artificial adjustment that doesn’t do anything to RAW images, I tend to turn this off and rely on my post-processing skills to make any dynamic range adjustments when editing my shots.
-If you do end up shooting JPEG or HEIF, feel free to experiment with it on and by adjusting its strength.
+By default, the “D-Range Optimizer,” or DRO, will artificially increase the dynamic range found in any JPEG or HEIF images you capture (but it won’t affect RAW images).
+Because this is an artificial adjustment that doesn’t do anything to RAW photos, I tend to turn this off and rely on my post-processing skills to make any dynamic range adjustments when editing my shots.
+If you shoot JPEG or HEIF, feel free to experiment with it and adjust its strength.

-Found in the “Exposure/Color” menu under the “6: Color/Tone” section you will find the “D-Range Optimizer” option.
+In the “Exposure/Color” menu under the “6: Color/Tone” section, you will find the “D-Range Optimizer” option.

 Focus Peaking Settings

-One of my favorite Sony camera settings happens to be Focus Peaking.
+One of my favorite Sony camera settings is Focus Peaking.
 What this does is a digital overlay onto the rear LCD or viewfinder to help let you know when you are close to getting an object in focus when using manual focus.
 Just note that it means you are “close” and not meant to indicate “tac sharp” results.
-Often times once I know I am close, I can zoom in and further dial things in get the sharpness results I am after.
+Once I know I am close, I can zoom in and further dial things in to get the sharp results I am after.
 I use this most often with night/astrophotography.
-In my experience, you want to set the Peaking Level to “Med” and the Peaking Color to “Red” for the best results in the vast majority of situations.
+In my experience, you want to set the Peaking Level to “Med” and the Peaking Color to “Red” for the best results in most situations.

-Found in the “Focus” menu under the “5: Peaking Display” section you will find the Peaking Display, Peaking Level and Peaking Color menu options.
+In the “Focus” menu under the “5: Peaking Display” section, you will find the Peaking Display, Peaking Level, and Peaking Color menu options.

 Display Quality

-Found in the last “Setup” menu under the “6: Finder/Monitor” section you will find the Display Quality option near the bottom of the menu.
+In the last “Setup” menu under the “6: Finder/Monitor” section, you will find the Display Quality option near the bottom.

 Finder Frame Rate